 >>>> Learn more about the 7 best sites old facebook account for sale – PVA aged & quality

 Facebook improved its news feed in 2016 by putting colours into text-based content.
 Users can pick a theme, add emojis and hashtags to their postings, and share their colourful creations.
 Do you enjoy sharing your greatest memories with your friends?
 In 2016, Facebook introduced a feature that allowed users to share moments at the top of their News Feed.
 It could be a holiday-themed card, a historical event, or a cultural reference.

 - 2017 – Reactions and Stories

 Facebook reactions were first introduced in 2017.
-These, without a question, are the greatest source of communication.
+These, without question, are the greatest sources of communication.
 The words ‘laughing,’ ‘love,’ ‘care,’ ‘wow,’ ‘sad,’ and ‘angry’ can be used to react to other people’s posts.
 Facebook stories were the next major feature.
 Users can share their preferred photographs, videos, or textual information with their social circles using the narrative function.
 These Facebook stories are only available for 24 hours.

 - 2018 – Interactions update

 In 2018, Facebook shifted its focus to increasing engagements, prioritizing posts with greater quantities so that users can have more meaningful interactions.
 Facebook’s 3D images were another new feature.
 Users may see and share 3D images with their friends through their status updates.